naryl/dithcord/README.md

 Dithcord API
 ============

-Special handlers
+Special events
 ----------------

-:on-load - Called when the module is loaded into the bot, before the bot is connected, after the module's dependencies are loaded.
+:on-module-load - Called when the module is loaded into the bot, before the bot is connected, after the module's dependencies are loaded.